openscm/pymagicc/docs/development.rst

 To ensure the latest Pymagicc version can run in the Mybinder notebook click the "Launch Binder" link in the Readme on GitHub.
 This build might take a while.
+The Binder notebook wilk install the latest version available on PyPI.

 Finally, the new version needs to be turned into a release.
 This requires visiting https://github.com/openclimatedata/pymagicc/releases, pressing 'Draft a new release',